Within the Context of No Context

 The essay was addressed, in a defiant, rather than a plaintive way, towards our parents—the journalistic plus business-like culture of the “Liberal Arts.”
 That culture is gone now.
 Right here, right now, it would be absurd to point out what I was pointing out then—that history had become a phony history; that everything had to do with demographics; that television was the real story.
 I was pointing to something which was a few feet away at the time and not well recognized; this thing has since engulfed us.
 We are it, most of us, and those of us who are of a different substance are in it, anyway.

-In a 2019 appreciation of Trow’s essay and its continued—even increased—relevance, Kyle Chayka wrote in The Nation:
+In a 2019 appreciation of the essay’s enduring relevance, Kyle Chayka wrote in The Nation:

 Certain essays stand as cultural landmarks: After reading them you see the world differently; they become part of your mental landscape.
 For many of its readers, “Within the Context of No Context” certainly belongs in that pantheon. …